 Without a doubt, time spent outdoors as a child shaped my life and brought me to where I am today – working to protect the wildlife and wild spaces that inspired my dreams of exploration and adventure for as long as I can remember.
 With the passing of time, however, I quickly realized that these sacred places in which I had started to define my life were changing.
 I can vividly recall a point in my life in which I could no longer continue to ignore the growing environmental threats that were largely right under my nose, and I found myself wondering how these issues had suddenly become so real without my noticing.

 Consequently, for so many of our students at GoBeyond, that threshold of concern has been breached for quite some time.
-The proof lies in the fact that our “Preserving Paradise” Journey to the British Virgin Islands and our “Protecting Darwin’s Discoveries” Journey to Ecuador & the Galapagos Islands both continue to be two of our most popular programs.
+The proof lies in the fact that our “Preserving Paradise” Journey to do conservation volunteer work in the British Virgin Islands and our “Protecting Darwin’s Discoveries” Journey to Ecuador & the Galapagos Islands both continue to be two of our most popular environmental volunteering programs.
 During these journeys, we focus on both environmental conservation and wildlife stewardship by removing invasive Indo-Pacific Lionfish, restoring damaged mangrove habitats, participating in reforestation efforts with the Ecuadorian Forest Service, and PIT tagging sea turtles in conjunction with the Conservation and Fisheries Department of the British Virgin Islands.
-We take an active role in protecting these ecosystems and their inhabitants through projects designed around the needs of our partner organizations – projects that are designed to improve not only the environment, but also the lives of those who rely on it.
+With our conservation volunteer work, we take an active role in protecting these ecosystems and their inhabitants through projects designed around the needs of our partner organizations – projects that are designed to improve not only the environment, but also the lives of those who rely on it.

 But is this effort too late to be of any significance?
 While the rate at which our planet is bleeding-off species is alarming, I stand firm that we are not too late to act on these potential environmental losses we, as members of the global community, are facing.
 In fact, we find ourselves at a critical turning point in our history in which we can work together to affect positive, lasting change with regard to our environment.
 Every small effort we put forth to preserve these ecological treasures for the next generation has an accumulative effect, and truly the smallest acts summate the largest changes.